 How do children develop theories about scientific phenomena and how can we best scaffold this learning?
 This stream of research examines children’s misconceptions and the acquisition of scientific knowledge.
-Our works seeks to find out the best ways to promote children’s science knowledge in the early years.
+Our works seek to find out the best ways to promote children’s science knowledge in the early years.

 Within this line of work we investigate: 1) children’s misconceptions about scientific concepts and their scientific reasoning skills; 2) the role of conceptual information and exploration in scientific belief revision; 3) the types of scaffolding and interventions that promote children’s ability to control variables in an experimental setting.
 We ask these questions both in a laboratory setting and in the classroom.